-8. Right-of-use asset and lease liability
+7. Right-of-use asset and lease liability

 The CDC's only right-of-use asset and lease liability pertain to a building under a lease contract with the Government of Canada.
 The building is used for its office accommodation and storage space.
 The lease renewal option for the building lease came into effect on April 1, 2022, which extends through March 31, 2027.
-As of April 1, 2023, an amendment was made to the current lease contract, amending the lease payment amounts and schedule.